TASIS Foundation Board

 Learn more about Lynn Fleming Aeschliman.

 Dr. Aeschliman has been associated intermittently with TASIS since 1971.
 He holds B.A., M.A., M.Phil., and Ph.D. degrees in English and Comparative Literature from Columbia University and is a widely-published writer (e.g., see his archive at National Review Online).
-In addition to teaching at TASIS, he has taught at a poverty-area American public high school, Columbia University, the University of Virginia, universities in Lausanne and Milan, Boston University (now Emeritus Professor), and the University of Italian Switzerland in Lugano, where he has been Professor of Anglophone Culture since 1996.
+In addition to teaching at TASIS, he has taught at a poverty-area American public high school, Columbia University, the University of Virginia, universities in Lausanne and Milan, Boston University (now Emeritus Professor), and the University of Italian Switzerland, where he was Professor of Anglophone Culture from 1996 to 2019.

 Learn more about Dr. Michael Aeschliman.